dentarg/auth0-blog/_posts/2017-06-21-javascript-for-microcontrollers-and-iot-part-1.markdown

 #### C/JavaScript Interaction
 For the embedded engine to be useful, we need some way to have it interact with the rest of the system.
 Most embedable engines provide a way to call C code from within, and a way for C call to call parts of the scripts.

-To call C code from within JavaScript one most associate a C function with a JavaScript function:
+To call C code from within JavaScript one must associate a C function with a JavaScript function:

 ```c
 static void my_c_function() {